 From both SLH and Arroyo Seco appellations, it is round yet crisp in style with aromas and flavors of ripe apple, kiwi, pineapple, light toasty oak and honey finish.
 50% malolactic; 50% barrel.
 300 cases.

-Sourced from various Pinot Noir vineyards in Monterey County, it is crisp and fresh with floral, citrus and melon flavors and aromas.
-Only 50 cases produced
+Sourced from various vineyards in Monterey County, it is light and elegant in style with

-The Line Shack Syrah is big and rich with blueberry and black plum flavors, cherries and tobacco, dense color and flavor concentration supported by good structure.
-From yields under 3 tons / acre.
-1000 cases.
+The Syrah is big and rich with blueberry and black plum flavors, cherries and tobacco, dense color and flavor concentration supported by good structure.
+3-clone field blend.
+With 3% Viognier.
+Yields under 3 tons / acre.
+500 cases.

 It is a juicy and concentrated yet smooth-drinking version of the varietal, packed with blackberries, spice, anise and black tea.
 The vine-ripened-tannins are much more polished than normally found yet plenty of dark purple/black fruit.
-Vineyards yielded under 3 tons per acre.
+Vineyards yield under 3 tons/ acre.

-Cabernet Sauvignon 2016, (831 Label) San Antonio Valley AVA, Monterey County
+Cabernet Sauvignon 2016, (831 Area Code Label) Monterey AVA Sustainably Farmed

 Jammy and fruit forward in style with flavors of black cherry, currants & red licorice and aromas of mocha, leather, violets & vanilla.
-Medium tannins and a toasty lingering finish.
 85% Cabernet Sauvignon and 15% Petite Sirah.

-The Flagship Wine of Line Shack, this Cabernet has more flavor than it should at this price point, due to low 2 tons per acre yields.
-It shows black cherry, ripe plum and rose petal aromas with fleshy and concentrated flavors of currants, black fruit and mocha on a structured backbone finishing full and long.
+The Flagship Wine of Line Shack, the Cabernet has more flavor than it should at this price, due to low 2 tons/acre yields.
+It has black cherry, ripe plum and rose petal aromas with fleshy and concentrated flavors of currants, black fruit and mocha on a structured backbone finishing full and long.

 This Top Tier Reserve Cabernet delivers classic Cabernet flavors at a friendly price, with dark fruits, ripe plum, currants, mocha and vanilla.
-After 2 years in oak, the top 15 barrels were selected from over 200, racked into 20% new French oak for a year, with 5% each of Merlot, Petite Sirah and Syrah.
+After 2 years in oak, the top barrels were selected, racked into 20% new French oak for a year, with 5% each of Merlot, Petite Sirah and Syrah.
 350 cases